Vector mesons on the wall

 Note that under the $U(N_f)_V$ gauge transformation, the fields transform as

 on the boundary.

 We can read off the baryon charge $B$ from the action (\ref{edge}),

 where $Y_2$ is the slice of $Y_3$ at a fixed $t$.
-The contribution from the external fields can be ignored as long as we take a gauge where a Dirac string does not penetrate the pancake.
+There is no contribution from the external fields when we take a gauge such that no Dirac string penetrates the pancake due to the cancellation between the bulk and boundary contributions.
 Therefore the baryon number is the winding number of $W$ around the slice corresponding to $\pi_1(U(N_F))=\mathbb Z$.
-There is no contribution from the external felds when we take a gauge such that no Dirac string penetrates the pancake due to the cancellation between the bulk and boundary contributions.

 It has been proposed that the operator $\rho(W)$ for the $\operatorname{Sym}^{N_c}(\Box)$ representation $\rho$ describes a baryon with spin $N_c/2$~\cite{Komargodski2018a}.
 This operator actually belongs to the correct representation of spin $N_c/2$ baryons because under the $U(N_f)_V$ transformation, it transforms